ahmed-hashim2024/ahmed-hashim2024/README.md

 </h4>

 * 💻 Specialized in building robust, end-to-end web applications using **React** for the frontend and **Django/Flask** for the backend.
-* 🧠 Passionate about exploring and integrating **Open Source AI** solutions into practical projects.
+* 🧠 Passionate about exploring and integrating **Open Source Generative AI** solutions into practical projects.
 * 🛠️ Experienced in project deployment and infrastructure management with **Docker** and **Red Hat** environments.
 * 💡 Focused on delivering clean, maintainable code and optimizing performance for the best user experience.